CDL Licensing Process

 - Vendors allow interlibrary loan between libraries for non-commercial purposes in compliance with Section 108 Interlibrary Loan provisions of copyright law.

-- The vendor own the rights to the content and warrant that it will not subsequently sell or lose rights to the content.
+- The vendor owns the rights to the content and warrant that it will not subsequently sell or lose rights to the content.

-When there is agreement on price and terms, the CDL will seek a final recommendation to purchase from the JSC.
-If the license fees are co-funded by the UC campuses, the CDL will also seek agreement on participation and co-investment from campus Collection Development Officers.
-This last stage may take up to a month.
+When there is general agreement on price and terms, the CDL will seek a recommendation to purchase from JSC.
+Once JSC endorses the proposal, CDL seeks SCLG’s approval.
+If the license fees are co-funded by the UC campuses, the CDL will also seek agreement on participation and co-investment from campus collection development officers.
+This stage may take up to a month.

-Once a final agreement has been reached on business terms, the CDL may provide a letter of intent to enter into an agreement, pending negotiation of the final license terms, so that access may begin immediately.
+CDL occasionally provides a letter of intent to enter into an agreement, pending negotiation of the final license terms, so that access may begin immediately.